anderssonlab/PRIMEloci/README.md

 ### R Functions

-Directly use R functions provided in the PRIMEloci package, allowing for more control, customization, and integration with other R-based workflows.
-When using the PRIMEloci R functions, users typically handle steps 1 and 2 (CTSS and TC identification using CAGEfighR functions) within R, while the `run_PRIMEloci()` function covers steps 3 through 5, processing existing CTSS and TC data through the prediction model and generating the final output.
+Directly use R functions provided in the PRIME package, allowing for more control, customization, and integration with other R-based workflows.
+When using the PRIMEloci functions, users typically handle steps 1 and 2 (CTSS and TC identification using CAGEfighR functions) within R, while the `PRIME::PRIMEloci()` function covers steps 3 through 6, processing existing CTSS and TC data through the prediction model and generating the final output.

 ## Installation